Committee members

 Isla Campbell Lupton

-Isla has been a Chartered Institute of Fundraising volunteer since 2008.
-She joined the Scottish Fundraising Conference committee in 2014, becoming Chair of the Conference in 2023.
+Isla joined the Scottish Fundraising Conference committee in 2014, becoming co-Chair in 2023.

 Loretta Bresciani Murray